n8n-io/n8n-docs/docs/workflows/items.md

+---
+description: An 'item' in n8n is a piece of data.
+---

 # Items

 Data sent from one node to another is sent as an array of JSON objects.
 Each element in this collection is called an **Item**.
 A node performs its action on each item of incoming data.